neburtron/Lord-Game/README.md

 Much of the game is still in development, and sections may be nonsense or not yet implemented.
 I will try to finish things before publishing them and clean up unfinished garbage I forgot about or just left somewhere.

 ### Roadmap
+DONE
+- Add a main script or parent script to Conversation.py, that takes on save file management

 I'm not going to be the most organized.
 I'll move from place to place, but I'll try to work on one area at a time.

 1 - Conversation.py
 The plan for this project right now is to build up around Conversation.py.
 Before I move on there's some more stuff I want to work on in this script.

-- Add a main script or parent script to Conversation.py, that takes on save file management (started)
 - Give LLM the next command the player can issue + tweak that
 - Maybe update / add to scripts since I'm already editing for next command
 - Additional info for LLM taken from elsewhere